gajus/babel-plugin-react-css-modules/README.md

 ## Performance

-The important metric here is "Difference from base" (DFB). "base" is defined as using React with hardcoded `className` values.
-The lesser the DFB value, the bigger the performance impact.
+The important metric here is the "Difference from the base benchmark". "base" is defined as using React with hardcoded `className` values.
+The lesser the difference, the bigger the performance impact.

 > Note:
-> This benchmark suite does not include a scenario when `babel-plugin-react-css-modules` can statically construct the value of `className`.
+> This benchmark suite does not include a scenario when `babel-plugin-react-css-modules` can statically construct a literal value at the build time.
 > If a literal value of the `className` is constructed at the compile time, the performance is equal to the base benchmark.

 |Name|Operations per second (relative margin of error)|Sample size|Difference from the base benchmark|